Crisis-hit Peru names centrist lawmaker as third president in a week

 Peru’s Congress overnight had knocked back another candidate, Rocío Silva-Santisteban, a leftist human rights defender, raising concerns over a power vacuum.

-“The main thing for Peru is to regain stability and for this nightmare to end,” legislator Alberto de Belaunde, from the same Morado Party, told reporters ahead of the Monday vote.
+“The main thing for Peru is to regain stability and for this nightmare to end,” legislator Alberto de Belaunde, also from the Morado Party, told reporters ahead of the Monday vote.

 SETTLE THE NERVES?